AlexBAV/AsyncCppRpc/README.md

 Take the following additional notes regarding supported and unsupported serialization scenarios:

 * Const references are fully supported.
-* Pointers, as well as smart pointers are NOT supported.
+* Pointers (including smart pointers) are NOT supported.
 This is a deliberate decision in order to avoid problems with situation when base pointer references an object of a derived class.

 ## Transports